 NAD+ levels decline with age, and this can lead to decreased muscle function.
 However, supplementing with NAD+ can help to restore mitochondrial function and improve exercise performance.

-In one study, participants who supplemented with NAD+ saw a significant increase in endurance compared to those who didn’t supplement.
+In one study, participants who were supplemented with NAD+ saw a significant increase in endurance compared to those who didn’t supplement (R).

 So if you’re looking to maintain healthy mitochondria and steady energy output, NAD+ may be worth considering.